BlockchainLabsNZ/GiftoSmartContract/BlockchainLabsNZ_Audit_Report.md

 ### Moderate
 - **Missing SafeMath Library** - `Best practice`, Correctness` For calculations we recommend using [SafeMath.sol](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/math/SafeMath.sol) http://zeppelin-solidity.readthedocs.io/en/latest/safemath.html This ensures against and prevents the unsigned integer overflow issue.
 [View on GitHub](https://github.com/BlockchainLabsNZ/gifto-contracts/issues/3)
   - [ ] Not Fixed
-- **Missing tests** - `Best practice` We recommend a separate folder is created containing written tests using a development framework such as Truffle and Testrpc.
-This will greatly help to ensure that contract behavior works as expected.
-[View on GitHub](https://github.com/BlockchainLabsNZ/gifto-contracts/issues/2)
-  - [ ] Not Fixed

 ### Major